Three Peacekeepers Killed As Anti-UN Protests Spread In DR Congo - UrduPoint

 The unrest in Goma continued on Tuesday, with the fatal shooting of a man near the supplies base, an AFP correspondent saw.

-Congolese security forces held back a crowd outside the facility, some of whom carried placards such as "Bye-bye, MONUSCO.
+Congolese security forces held back a crowd outside the facility, some of whom carried placards with slogans such as "Bye-bye, MONUSCO".

 In Beni, about 350 kilometres (215 miles) to the north, soldiers deployed on the road leading to the MONUSCO base there on Tuesday, while protesters burned tyres.
 Shops, markets and petrol stations were closed.